fadimekoc/fadimekoc/README.md

 I'm a Frontend Developer 🚀,

-📚 About me: Who shares a passion for software development and experience.
-I specialize in languages such as Html, CSS, and JavaScript, and I strive to learn and improve myself by working on projects.
+📚 About me: I know HTML, CSS, and JavaScript.
+In line with my passion for front-end development and user experience,I am striving to specialize in HTML, CSS, and JavaScript and improve myself by working on projects.

 💻 I prioritize innovation and quality in my own projects, aiming to continuously learn new information while contributing to open-source projects.

 🌐 I work on open-source projects, believing that it makes me a community-focused software developer.In my own projects,I prioritize innovation and quality in my own projects, adopting an open approach to constantly learn new things.

 - 🌱 I'm currently learning React, Nextjs
 - 📫 How can you contact me?
 Reach out at kocfadime596@gmail.com.

 - ### 🔧 Languages and Tools: